It might seem daunting, time consuming & prohibitive for smaller practices, to implement BIM. Not with Driving Vision!

 Immersive technologies include Augmented Reality (AR) and Virtual Reality (VR)

-AR superimposes a computer-generated image on the real world, to help visualize objects, and find out how they will behave in their real environment by displaying information about equipment, looking at components, and sending warnings when risks are emerging.
+AR superimposes computer-generated images over the real world to visualize objects looking at how they behave in their real environment.
+AR displays information on the equipment, checks the components, and sends warnings when risks are emerging.

 VR is a digital representation of the real world that simulates the environment.

-It is complex and difficult to feel the space, even in 3D models. with AR and VR, you are immersed in the digital world as if you were in the real one, and you can easily detect design and coordination errors you would not have been able to do in 3D or 2D drawings.
+It is complex and difficult to feel the space, even in 3D models.
+AR and VR allow you to immerse in the digital world as if you were in the real world, and you can easily detect design and coordination errors you would not have been able to do in 3D or 2D drawings.

 AR and VR can be used to discuss projects with clients as they visualize the result, creating new opportunities for the industry.